UEFA Sustainability Strategy: Strength Through Unity

 Article body

-Why has UEFA created a football sustainability strategy?
+Why does UEFA have a football sustainability strategy?

 Like all of society, the European football community, including our member associations, fan groups, clubs and leagues, faces ever more significant challenges in the field of human rights and the environment.
 As one of continent's largest communities – about 90 million people play football in Europe – we are convinced that our sport can help tackle these issues and drive positive, sustainable change.

-"Inspire, activate and accelerate collective action to respect human rights and the environment in the context of European football."
+"Inspire, activate and accelerate collective action to generate social impact and respect for the environment across European football."

 But success requires all football stakeholders to work in unison, according to a common agenda, language and approach.
 As European football's governing body, it is our job to set an example that inspires and mobilises everyone who loves the game, building consensus around a united approach that unlocks the game's power for good.